grageragarces/Quirk-E/README.md

 - **Dependencies have been updated** resolving several vulnerabilities caused by out-of-date packages.
 - **Right Click Menu for gates** is added.
 It has "Duplicate" and "Delete" options.
 - **Probability distribution histogram** is added.
+- **Output state visualization and copying** is implemented below the histogram.
+- **Dark and light modes** are added for enhancing the developer experience.
+These settings can be changed in the **UI Settings menu**.
+- **Multi-colored, yellow-colored, and black & white UI coloring options** are available to take into account different user needs and use cases.
+These settings can be changed in the **UI Settings menu**.
+- **UI enhancements** are made in order to make developer experience better.
 - **Drag and Drop Barrier (Slicer)** for quantum circuits, enabling precise control over circuit execution flow by defining explicit synchronization points.

 ![Drag and Drop Barrier (Slicer) Feature](https://github.com/DEQSE-Project/Quirk-E/blob/main/Quirk-E.jpg)